 Never award XP until the end of a game session.
 But avoid delaying the awards until next time, because you want the accomplishments to feel fresh and the rewards immediate.
 Review of the characters’ successes while you cite the XP awards each earns, and then the total award for the session.

 Recounting the achievements and awards makes the most of the cheap, I mean, powerful psychological boost brought by XP.
 Players hear they did well and feel good about their accomplishments.
 Plus, the account helps everyone understand and remember the session.
 This pays off during the next session.

 Postscript: My last post promised the XP award Gary Gygax should have used instead of gold, but this post has run long enough.
-That topic must wait.
+See XP for discovery.